TanishqPokharia/MoneyShuttle/README.md

 # MoneyShuttle, Rapid fast payments on the go - Your Ultimate Payments App 💸💳

 MoneyShuttle is a payments app designed to streamline your financial transactions.
 With a sleek interface and robust features, managing your money has never been easier.
+PS This app does not allow real money transfer between users cause that's paid and has restrictions and licensing processes 🤡, this app just mimics GPay, Paytm etc using every bit of Firebase there is to be utilized be it Firestore, Cloud Storage, Authentication, Push Notifications etc...

 # CashSwift is now MoneyShuttle

-### New name, new logo , new features, and new and improved UI!
+### New name, new logo , new features, and new and improved UI! (scroll down to compare old one 🤢)

 <img src="https://github.com/user-attachments/assets/badad2b8-c6fd-48b1-b8f9-4b7bcf8f75c0" width="150" height="300" />
 <img src="https://github.com/user-attachments/assets/c13a464f-2d19-4ad5-bc85-c6ca07b419b3" width="150" height="300" />